“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - Have an infection, certain heart problems or any other medical condition that the trial team think could affect you taking part

 This is a phase 2 trial.
-It will recruit up to 88 men.
+It will recruit 88 men.

 There are 2 parts to the trial.
 In the first part, scientists looked at tumour samples from the men taking part to see the type of cancer that each man had.
 From this and other research, they think it is possible that some men are more suitable for treatment with olaparib than others.